 While we often make a fuss about the importance of sanitization in brewing (it’s important!), there is a separate variable that almost single-handedly accounts for the quality of your beer: fermentation.
 In fact, most of what can go wrong with your beer happens during fermentation.

-1-Gallon Edward Ale Recipe
+Edward Ale

 Inspired by Hill Farmstead’s renowned version of American Pale Ale, this beer is flowery, with impressions of citrus and pine.

-1-Gallon Boston Lager Recipe
+Boston Lager

 It can be easy to forget how tasty the Vienna Lager beer style is, and the powerful role the Boston Brewing Company has played in the craft beer movement with its signature interpretation.
 I went years without drinking Sam Adams’ Boston Lager, and was inspired to brew it after rediscovering such a classic.

-1-Gallon New England IPA Recipe
+New England IPA

 This new beer style isn’t officially a style yet, but it’s rather delicious.
 Be a pioneer and beer this hazy, soft, tropical, stone-fruity IPA.